-You may select a network pharmacy from the Aetna Network Pharmacy Directory or by logging onto your custom Aetna online provider directory located on the custom website at www.aetnastateofmaine.com.
-You can search your custom Aetna online provider directory, DocFind, for names and locations of network pharmacies.
-If you cannot locate a network pharmacy in your area call Member Services.
+You may select a network pharmacy from Aetna's on-line provider directory which can be located on the custom website at www.aetnastateofmaine.com, for names and locations of network pharmacies.
+If you cannot locate a network pharmacy in your area, call Member Services at the number on your ID card.

-You must present your ID card to the network pharmacy every time you get a prescription filled to be eligible for network benefits.
+You must present your ID card to the network pharmacy every time you get a prescription filled to be eligible for network pharmacy benefits.
 The network pharmacy will calculate your claim online.
-You will pay any deductible, copayment or payment percentage directly to the network pharmacy.
+You will pay any deductible, copayment or coinsurance directly to the network pharmacy.
 You do not have to complete or submit claim forms.
 The network pharmacy will take care of claim submission.